Nick-Chapman/blog/posts/beyond-x86.md

 We can reduce this 7 bytes to 5 bytes by using a_direct-threading_ or _indirect-threading_ execution model, instead of subroutine-threading.
 But this requires we pay an extra 2 bytes per definition (so no gain here!) and there are time trade offs.

 But anyway, we are focusing here on the dictionary header costs.
 What are these for the `square` example?
-In general this is implementation dependent, but in my current implementation (both BBC and x86) we take 7 bytes for the `square` name string (which includes a null terminator), and 5 bytes for the dictionary header: a 2-byte pointer to the name string, a 2-byte pointer to the previous dictionary entry, and one final byte for the immediate and other flags.
+In general this is implementation dependent, but in the current implementation (both BBC and x86) we take 7 bytes for the `square` name string (which includes a null terminator), and 5 bytes for the dictionary header: a 2-byte pointer to the name string, a 2-byte pointer to the previous dictionary entry, and one final byte for the immediate and other flags.

 In total the header consumes 12 bytes, for just 7 bytes of executable code.
 Not great.
 Traditional Forths avoid the string terminating null byte by making use of a _counted string_ representation.
 Also, the _name-pointer_ and _flags-byte_ are often combined into a single _name-offset/flags_ byte.
 Thus making the overall header or our `square` example be just 9 bytes.